Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

 ### Migrate the Distributor to a worker node

-This approach allows you to continue using the resources used for the Distributor as a regular worker node.
+This approach enables the continued utilization of the resources used for the Distributor as a regular worker node.
 This step only works when the Distributor endpoint has the same name as the worker node.

 * Shut down the Distributor.
 * Shut down the remaining instances attached to the Distributor.